Keep up to date with our latest news

 On Thursday, April 4th, 2024, during Second Chance Month at the Wharton School in Pennsylvania, PA, Resilience Education and Ascendium announced the launch of the Fair Chance Business Education Consortium.

-The updated branding and new website enable Resilience to more effectively communicate its mission, holistic solution, and developments as it works toward scaling its programs nationwide.
+The updated branding and new website enable Resilience Education to more effectively communicate its mission, holistic solution, and developments as it works toward scaling its programs nationwide.

 Press Releases